-FIG 13 LASER — CAUTION LABEL
+FIG. 13 LASER — CAUTION LABEL

 Caution: Indicates a potentially hazardous situation, which if not avoided, may result in minor or moderate injury.
 It may also be used to alert against unsafe practices.

 Use: The signal word “Caution” shall be used with all signs and labels associated with Class 2 and Class 2M LASER and LASER systems, which do not exceed the applicable MPE for irradiance.